-- (1) This division does not apply to the following: - (a) a gift that is returned to the giver within 30 days after its receipt; - (b) a gift given by a close associate if, at the time the gift is given, the close associate is a candidate in an election. - (2) To remove any doubt, section 215H applies to a gift mentioned in subsection (1) (a).
+- (1) This division does not apply to the following: - (a) a gift that is returned to the giver within 30 days after its receipt; - (b) a gift given by a close associate if, at the time the gift is given, the close associate is a candidate in an election; - (c) a gift that is paid into a federal account as soon as practicable after the gift is received; - (d) a gift received by a prospective candidate for an election if the prospective candidate is not later declared a candidate for the election under section 109. - (2) To remove any doubt, section 215H applies to a gift mentioned in subsection (1) (a).